 Please let us know if you have already arranged a legacy gift or if you would like to learn more about this opportunity to maximize your support of the CCPA.

 Katie Loftus, Development Officer (National Office) would be happy to answer your questions or assist you with your gift planning.
 She can be reached at 613-563-1341 ext.
 318 or [email protected]

-If you want to restrict your legacy gift to support CCPA’s work in the province of British Columbia, Leo Yu, Development Officer (BC Office), would welcome the chance to work with you.
-You can contact him at 604-801-5121 ext.
+If you want to restrict your legacy gift to support CCPA’s work in the province of British Columbia, Rav Kambo, Development & Supporter Engagement Specialist (BC Office), would welcome the chance to work with you.
+You can contact her at 604-801-5121 ext.
 225 or [email protected].